-Interwar Poland, a new national state after hundred and fifty years of political non-existence, wrestled with its identity.
-This internal struggle pushed to the surface the deep-rooted anti-Jewish Christian sentiments.
-Aggressive Polish nationalism added to the anti-Jewish winds in the Polish society.
-Nationalistic circles, in an effort to define Polish identity, marked the Jews and other minorities as "the non-Polish other", and tried to push the Jews out of the Polish economy, and out of the political, social, and cultural life.
+Korczak’s Zionist leanings played out agaist the tumultuous political realities of interwar Poland.
+During those years, a newly independent Poland, created after 150 years of political non-existence, was wrestling with its identity.
+This internal struggle pushed to the surface deep-rooted anti-Jewish sentiments: aggressive Polish nationalism strengthened anti-Jewish currents in Polish society.
+Nationalistic circles, in an effort to define Polish identity more clearly, marked the Jews and other minorities as ‘the non-Polish other’ and tried to push them out of the Polish economy and the country’s political, social and cultural life.